nowo-tech/ComposerUpdateHelper/docs/UPGRADING.md

    composer update nowo-tech/composer-update-helper
    ```

-2. If using demo projects, update your PHP version to 8.5+ (for modern demos)

-3. Update your test suites to be compatible with PHPUnit 11.0
+2. Update your test suites to be compatible with PHPUnit 11.0

 ### Upgrading to 1.2.0+